raei-2748/invariant-hedging/README.md

 [![Cite this work](https://img.shields.io/badge/citation-CITATION.cff-orange.svg)](CITATION.cff)

+This research introduce a developed hedging framework named "HIRM" (Hedging with IRM).
 This repository reproduces all results for *“Robust Generalization for Hedging under Crisis Regime Shifts.”* The release ships a deterministic pipeline that stages data, trains the invariant hedging models, generates diagnostics, and exports the camera-ready paper assets.